-- 1. Check the level of the floor area where the cases are going to be lined up. - 2.
+- 2. Check the level of the floor area where the cases are going to be lined up. - 3.
 Set and level the first case at the highest point on the floor.

-Adjacent cases may require different amounts of shimming to allow for proper case line-up.
+Adjacent cases may require different amounts of levelling or shimming to allow for proper case line-up.

-- Level cases as necessary to align case pull-ups, fronts, tops, and allow for proper operation. - 4.
+- Level cases as necessary (legs with leveling inserts or shims) to align case pull-ups, fronts, tops, and allow for proper operation. - 5.
 Have case to case joints been properly caulked and sealed?
 Each joint requires two beads of caulking where the cases join together.
 One bead on the inside and outside of the foam gasket and door frame assures good sanitation and refrigeration.
 See "Case Line-Up" in this manual for proper caulking locations.

-- 5. Have the patch ends been properly caulked and installed with the proper hardware? - For cases with shelves, make sure the shelving bracket slots on multi-shelf cases line-up and that the shelves are installed in the proper position.
+- 6. Have the patch ends been properly caulked and installed with the proper hardware? - For cases with shelves, make sure the shelving bracket slots on multi-shelf cases line-up and that the shelves are installed in the proper position.

-The bumpers should all be pushed tight against the center case in the line-up and secured with the end tensioners before the end trims are installed.
+The bumpers should all be pushed tight against the center case in the line-up before the end trims are installed.